Why I'm Running

 Ottawa's light rail system is a disaster and our roads are crumbling.
 The 401 is one of the worst traffic nightmares in the world.

 And in the face of all of this, we have a government choosing to prioritize access to beer.
-As if that's the most important issue Ontarians face today.
+As if that's the most important issue faced in Ontario today.
+We have a government that thinks it can buy your vote for $200.

-I've been involved in advocacy and policy work for a few years now, trying to make a difference, and I've been feeling lately like it isn't enough.
-I can't sit by and watch my future, and my son's future, wither away and die.
+I have been involved in advocacy and policy work for several years now, trying to make a difference.
+For too long, Doug Ford and the Ontario PCs have been ignoring Ontario's issues and selling this province off to their friends at our expense.
+I can't sit by and watch my future, and my son's future, withers away under this government.

 Biography